kxnxchukwu/adopt-me/README.md

 # Complete Intro to React v8 and Intermediate React v5

-This is an exmaple application from Complete Intro to React v8 and Intermediate React v5 taught by Brian Holt on FrontendMasters.
+This is an example application from Complete Intro to React v8 and Intermediate React v5 taught by Brian Holt on FrontendMasters.